kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 _For example, [CAPN's virtualcluster project](https://github.com/kubernetes-sigs/cluster-api-provider-nested) is implementing a multi-tenant scheduler that schedules tenant namespaces only in certain parent clusters, and a separate syncer running in each parent cluster controller needs to compare the name of the parent cluster to determine whether the namespace should be synced. ([ref](https://github.com/kubernetes/enhancements/issues/2149#issuecomment-768486457))._

+#### Multi-network scenario

+With in a ClusterSet I have one or more clusters where pods across these clusters are not directly routable (a non-flat network).

 ### `ClusterProperty` CRD